WarzouMc/DatabaseLib/README.md

 # DatabaseLib stock information in code

-This library is in beta 0.0.1, so someone update could come in the future.
+This library is in 1.0.0, so someone update could come in the future.
 You need dbcp2 to use this lib.

 # How to register databases
 * Register your tables
-Go in enum `DataBaseTable` and add new value.
-> First parameter is the name of the table, and the second is the list of le columns with type of variables.

- `MY_TABLE("my_table", Arrays.asList("my_first_column TEXT", "my_second_column VARCHAR(16)"))`
+You must use the DatabaseTable#add(Object id, AbstractDatabaseTables abstractDatabaseTables)

 * Load all tables
-On start of your program ypu need to create object `DataBaseAutoLoader`, and then you just need to do `.init()` and `.load()`
+`

+        DatabaseAutoLoader dataBaseAutoLoader = new DatabaseAutoLoader();

+        dataBaseAutoLoader.init();

+        dataBaseAutoLoader.load(long save);
+`
-> All method of this class return one HashMap with key `DataBaseTable` and value `DataBase`.
+> All method of this class return one HashMap with key `DatabaseTable` and value `Database`.

 Now read the docs.